curlybracketshq/giovanni.curlybrackets.it/_posts/2016-04-16-android-experiment-contest-post-mortem.markdown

 screen.

-It also turns out that all the drawable resources that you put in the generic `res/drawable` directory are handled as *mdpi* resources, and the system scales the low density version to the target device's density.
+It also turns out that all the drawable resources that you put in the generic `res/drawable` directory are handled as *mdpi* resources.
+Android by default scales the low density drawable version to the target device's density.

 This meant that a 100 Kb 500x500 png image was getting scaled to a 9 Mb 1500x1500 image on a *xx-hdpi* device (Nexus 5) and the emulator was reserving